echeran/smile-of-murugan/webbook/chapter06.md

 How does the "theme" work in the corpus of texts?

-Let us take, as an example, the very first poem of *Paṟanāṉūṟu* (designated as Puṟ.
+Let us take, as an example, the very first poem of *Puṟanāṉūṟu* (designated as Puṟ.
 2 since Puṟ.
 I is the invocatory stanza).
 The colophon says: “tiņai (poetic situation): *pāṭāṇ*: "praise"; *tuṟai* (theme): *cevi yarivuṛūu* “god counsel”; *välttiyalumām* “or praise of